Tbrennan6/IcelandicNow/blog/2025-2-17_singular-or-plural-imperative.md

 Example 2: Segið mér- (Tell me!)

 ## Þérun
 *Þérun* refers to the old pronoun *þér*.
-While *þér* is still used in modern langauge as the dative of *þú*, it used to be its own independant pronoun that meant *you* formal.
-While *þér* was a singular pronoun, used to address one person, it was used with plural verbs and adjectives.
+While *þér* is still used in modern language as the dative of *þú*, it used to be its own independent pronoun that meant *you* formally.
+While *þér* was a singular pronoun used to address one person, it was used with plural verbs and adjectives.

 Example 1: Talið þér íslensku?. - (Do you speak Icelandic?)\
 Example 2: Hver eruð þér? - (Who are you?)\